Bin and box collections

-If you have a general waste bin, a recycling bin and compost bin:
+For general waste bin, a recycling bin and compost bin:

 - All bins are collected fortnightly - recycling bin one week,

 - In most cases, your collection day is the same each week.

 - If you have a purple glass recycling box it may be collected on a different

-If you have a general waste bin, red and black recycling boxes and a green
+For general waste bin, red and black recycling boxes and a green

 - Your general waste bin is collected fortnightly.